Updated March 18, 2023

-This signifies that a reference variable’s values can be changed in the original and copy of the variable.
+This signifies that a reference variable’s values can change in both the original and copy of the variable.

 |Null Value||A reference cannot have a null value assigned.||A pointer can have a null value assigned directly.|

-In short, this can be used in function parameters and reference types.
+In short, it has usage in function parameters and reference types.

 |Using pointers is without any pre-declaration.

-This can be used to implement data structures and pointer arithmetic operations.
+One can use it to implement data structures and pointer arithmetic operations.

-C++ Reference vs Pointer is difficult to work upon, but they improve the efficiency of the program to a great extent.
-They both C++ Reference vs Pointer have their own uses and serve their own purposes.
-You can use pointers when you wish to implement data structures and algorithms, while references when you wish to use functions and parameters with return types.
+Both C++ Reference and Pointer have their own uses.
+Although both are difficult to work on, they improve the efficiency of the program to a great extent.
+One can use pointers to implement data structures and algorithms and utilize references to use functions and parameters with return types.

 Here are some further comparison articles for improving understanding: